• Share this on:

 Use safe food contact materials

 Specific health controls apply for consumer packaging materials that come in contact with food (like cans, jars, or bottles).
 Food contact materials must not transfer their constituents or influence taste and food odour.
-A revision of the rules on food contact materials is ongoing.
+A new legislation on revision of the rules on food contact materials is ongoing.
 Substances to be aware of are Bisphenol A (BPA), phthalates and MOSH/MOAH.
 EFSA is currently performing a hazard assessment for these substances.

 Try to use reusable or recyclable packaging